 Wetlands are among the most biologically diverse ecosystems on the planet.
-As well as being a refuge for wildlife, they provide food – including rice, a staple for around half the world's population – fuel, filter water and act as storm buffers.
+As well as being a refuge for wildlife, they provide food – including rice, a culinary staple worldwide – and fuel, as well as filtering water and acting as storm buffers.

-But local communities are finding ways to protect these fragile environments through sustainable management – and, by making responsible choices, travellers who want to enjoy their richness can play a part in safeguarding them.
+But local communities are finding ways to protect these fragile environments through sustainable management – and, by making responsible choices, travelers who want to enjoy them can play a part in safeguarding them.

 The Pantanal, Brazil

-The world’s largest wetland covers over 70,000 square miles, most of it in Brazil’s Mato Grosso do Sul state, and spilling over into neighbouring Bolivia and Paraguay.
+The world’s largest wetland covers more than 70,000 square miles, most of it in Brazil’s Mato Grosso do Sul state and spilling over into neighboring Bolivia and Paraguay.
 This patchwork of lakes, lagoons, rivers and marshes brims with tropical flora and fauna, including rare and elusive jaguars, giant river otters, marsh deer and hyacinth macaws.
 It’s one of the world’s best-preserved wetlands, even though less than two percent of it is officially protected and the rest is privately owned.
 Caiman Lodge was the first ecotourism operation in the southern Pantanal and it’s now the base of the groundbreaking Onçafari Jaguar Project.

 When to go: The dry season, May to October, is best for mammal spotting.
 During the wet season, roads can become impassable.